 Allocate around 50% of your budget for the cabinetry, 25-35% for appliances and worktops and finally around 15-25% for the installation.

-The cost of a bespoke kitchen can vary greatly, depending on the size, materials used and the manufacturer, however in general they tend to be luxury products.
+The cost of a bespoke kitchen can vary greatly, depending on the size, materials used and the manufacturer, however in general they tend not to be cheap kitchens.
 Bespoke kitchens start from around £20,000, but expect prices of £50,000 plus at the upper end of the range.

 Your quote will likely include all cabinetry-related items and installation.
 “This can include elements such as the hardware, worktop surfaces and installation, cabinet lighting and installation, sinks, taps and appliances,” says Melissa Kink, Head of Design at Harvey Jones.